irbrain/AIDrone-Manual/README.md

 # AIDrone-Menual

-This is AIDrone Menual in English and Korea.
+This is AIDrone Manual in English and Korea.